 - Landlord liability cover – this can protect you against large compensation claims arising from an injury caused by a defect to your property.
 Your tenants will be responsible for insuring their own personal possessions.
 At Turney & Associates, we are happy to provide advice to our clients.
 We can source the best product and arrange cover for you.

 The Landlord and Tenant Act 1985 covers the three main areas of your responsibility as a landlord under an assured shorthold tenancy.

 You must keep the structure and exterior of the property in a good state of repair.
 You have final responsibility for ensuring your property is safe and fit for use, and you must ensure that all necessary repairs are carried out properly.
-If you choose Turney & Associates Lettings LLP to manage your property, this is included as part of our service.
+Many letting agents will include this as part of their service.